-Applications are invited for a two -year, fixed-term Departmental Lectureship (DL) in American History, tenable from 1 September 2025.
-The appointment will fulfil teaching needs arising from the vacancy of, and recruitment to, a substantive Associate Professor post and is not renewable.
-Applications are invited from scholars with active research and teaching interests in 20th Century US history and race.
+Applications are invited for a one-year, fixed-term Departmental Lectureship (DL) in 20th Century US History, tenable from 1 October 2025.
+The appointment will fulfil teaching needs arising in the Faculty and the College whilst the substantive postholder is on secondment, and is not renewable.
+Applications are invited from scholars with active research and teaching interests in 20th Century US history.

-The person appointed to the position will be expected to engage in advanced study or research in American History, and to give high-quality tutorials, classes, lectures, and supervision in History at both undergraduate and graduate level, including the teaching of the third-year Special Subject "Race, Religion, and Resistance in the United States, from Jim Crow to Civil Rights".
+The person appointed to the position will be expected to engage in advanced study or research in American History, and to give high-quality tutorials, classes, lectures, and supervision in History at both undergraduate and graduate level, in both the Faculty and the College, including the teaching of the second-year Further Subject "America's Hidden Empire.
+US Soft Power and Influence during the Early Cold War".

-The appointee will be assigned a mentor, who will be a senior member of the Department or the History Faculty.
-In addition, the History Faculty provides support for early career researchers, including assistance in the preparation and submission of grant and fellowship applications through the Faculty Research Coordinator and Research Development Officer.
+The appointee will be assigned a mentor, who will be a senior member of the History Faculty.
+In addition, the History Faculty provides support for early career researchers, including assistance in the preparation and submission of grant and fellowship applications through the Faculty Research Co-ordinator and Research Development Officer.